a11yproject/a11yproject.com/src/posts/2021-08-14-reviewing-a-design-for-accesibility.md

     - If the name isn't visible, is it shown in an annotation?
 - **Error messages**
     - Are error messages clear and helpful?
-    - Have we said what went wrong and how to fix it?
+    - Does the message say what went wrong and how to fix it?
+    - Are we not relying on color alone to show the error state?

 ## Summary